wen-l-liu/HotSpot/README.md

 ## Key Features

 - **Product Catalogue:** Browse, filter, and search a wide range of hot sauces by category or brand.
-- **Product Detail Pages:** View detailed information, images, and reviews for each sauce.
+- **Product Detail Pages:** View product description, image, ingredients, and reviews for each sauce.
 - **User Authentication:** Register, log in securely.
 - **Product Reviews:** Leave and read reviews to help the community make informed choices.
-- **Admin Management:** Admins can add, edit, or remove products, manage categories, and moderate reviews.
+- **Admin Management:** Admins can edit products and blog posts directly on the website, without needing to use the Django admin panel.
 - **Notifications:** Users receive feedback on actions (e.g., successful login, review submission).
 - **Inclusivity Notes:** Accessibility features include ARIA labels, alt text for images, and keyboard navigation.